noleme/noleme-flow/README.md

 This library provides features enabling DAG structuring of data processing programs such as ETLs.

-Implementations found in this package shouldn't be tied to any specific Noleme project.

-_Note: This library is considered as "in beta" and as such significant API changes may occur without prior warning._
+_Note: This library is considered as "in beta" and as such API changes may occur without prior warning.
+The library adheres to semver and flags "possibly unstable" APIs as such with an `@Experimental` documented annotation._

 ## I. Installation